wachin/adb-send-files/README.md

 **adb-SD-android**

-and in your Linux OS in your HOME the same above folder called:
+and in your Linux OS in your HOME the same folder mentioned above:

 **adb-linux**